RayHightower/rayhightower.github.com/source/_posts/2013-01-12-why-i-use-vim.markdown

 2. Vim has history.
 I tried TextMate when I first heard about Ruby.
 Questions about TextMate's future caused me to look for an alternative.
 Vim's 20-year history and the [Vim community](http://www.vim.org/community.php) convinced me that the editor would be available for many years to come.

 3. Vim is fast.
-I laughed out loud the first time I saw `NERDTree: Refreshing the root node.
-This could take a while… DONE` because it happened so quickly.
+I laughed out loud the first time I saw<br/>
+`NERDTree: Refreshing the root node.
+This could take a while… DONE`<br/>
+because it happened so quickly.

 4. Vim can be customized.
 If I want to tailor Vim for myself, I can do that through plugins and `.vimrc`.
 If I don't want to configure it myself, I can use a tool like [Janus](https://github.com/carlhuda/janus) by Carl Lerche and Yehuda Katz .
 You may choose a different course.
 Choices are powerful!